Industrial radiography: Inspection of welding

 The beam of radiation must be directed to the middle of the section under examination and must be normal to the material surface at that point, except in special techniques where known defects are best revealed by a different alignment of the beam.
 The length of weld under examination for each exposure shall be such that the thickness of the material at the diagnostic extremities, measured in the direction of the incident beam, does not exceed the actual thickness at that point by more than 6%.
-The specimen to be inspected is placed between the source of radiation and the detecting device, usually the film in a light tight holder or cassette, and the radiation is allowed to penetrate the part for the required length of time to be adequately recorded.
+The specimen to be inspected is placed between the source of radiation and the detecting device, usually the film in a lightproof holder or cassette, and the radiation is allowed to penetrate the part for the required length of time to be adequately recorded.

 The result is a two-dimensional projection of the part onto the film, producing a latent image of varying densities according to the amount of radiation reaching each area.
 It is known as a radio graph, as distinct from a photograph produced by light.
 Because film is cumulative in its response (the exposure increasing as it absorbs more radiation), relatively weak radiation can be detected by prolonging the exposure until the film can record an image that will be visible after development.
 The radiograph is examined as a negative, without printing as a positive as in photography.
 This is because, in printing, some of the detail is always lost and no useful purpose is served.

 Before commencing a radiographic examination, it is always advisable to examine the component with one's own eyes, to eliminate any possible external defects.
 If the surface of a weld is too irregular, it may be desirable to grind it to obtain a smooth finish, but this is likely to be limited to those cases in which the surface irregularities (which will be visible on the radio graph) may make detecting internal defects difficult.

 After this visual examination, the operator will have a clear idea of the possibilities of access to the two faces of the weld, which is important both for the setting up of the equipment and for the choice of the most appropriate technique.

 Defects such as delaminations and planar cracks are difficult to detect using radiography, particularly to the untrained eye.

 Without overlooking the negatives of radiographic inspection, radiography does hold many significant benefits over ultrasonics, particularly insomuch that as a 'picture' is produced keeping a semi permanent record for the life cycle of the film, more accurate identification of the defect can be made, and by more interpreters.
 Very important as most construction standards permit some level of defect acceptance, depending on the type and size of the defect.